-As at December 31, 2020, the Company's financial instruments are comprised of cash and cash equivalents, accounts payable and accrued liabilities, CEBA loan and promissory note.
+As at December 31, 2021, the Company's financial instruments are comprised of cash and cash equivalents, accounts payable and accrued liabilities, CEBA loan payable, preference shares, promissory note, put liability, derivative liability and royalty payable.
 The fair values of cash and cash equivalents, accounts payable and accrued liabilities, CEBA loan and promissory note approximate their carrying value due to their short-term maturity.
 The Company is exposed through its operations to currency, credit, liquidity and interest rate risk.